yncp/3dcv-debris-detection/README.md

 6) Notebook:

-   The Notebook can be run now.
-Additionally results are provided by the students.
+   The demo.ipynb Notebook can be run now.